nix2intel/Shadow-Report-Aggregator/README.md

 ## Configuration

 The first time the script is run it will walk you through the creation of a configuration file if it does not exist.
-It creates a configuration file at ~/.config of the user it is run as entitiled shadowreports.ini.
+It creates a configuration file at ~/.config of the user it is run as entititled shadowreports.ini.
 You can manually create the file as follows
 ```
 [Database]
 username =